Sidney Prescott: Films

+Other appearances

-Sidney does not appear in Scream VI, which features new Ghostface killings in New York; Gale explicitly states that Sidney and her family, who live somewhere else, have gone into hiding in response to the killings.
+Sidney does not appear in Scream VI (2023), which features new Ghostface killings in New York; Gale explicitly states that Sidney and her family, who live somewhere else, have gone into hiding in response to the killings.
 Later, Ghostface stabs Gale several times before running away after being interrupted by Sam and Tara.
 Before Gale passes out, she asks Sam and Tara to tell Sidney that Ghostface never got her.

-Sidney Prescott will return in Scream 7 with Kevin Williamson attached to direct the new upcoming sequel.

 Character overview

 Personality

 In a 2022 interview promoting the fifth Scream film, Campbell described Sidney as a symbol of strength and a person who refuses to be a victim.
 When asked about Sidney's cultural impact, she inferred that the character offered significant meaning to fans.
 She identified the fans who related to Sidney as being people who felt "misunderstood" and "shut down some way in their life [and] had to push a glass ceiling", or been subjected to bullying.
 She expressed appreciation for the character's role as a symbol of resilience and hope for anyone who struggles with bullying, especially in their youth and that her actions in the films give fans and audience goers the "confidence that they can overcome".

 Like with Dawson's Creek, Sidney's character was partly rooted in writer Kevin Williamson's own experiences.
 Referring to her trust issues, Williamson in a 2021 interview stated, “One of the things I’ve wrestled with is trust, and Sidney trusted no one,” he explains.
 “Did she really know her mother?
 Is her boyfriend who he says he is?
 In the end she wasn’t even trusting herself.”
 He further commented on an LGBT allegory for the character, stating the final girl trope spoke to Williamson's own sexuality.
 He stated, “As a gay kid, I related to the final girl and to her struggle because it’s what one has to do to survive as a young gay kid, too.
 You’re watching this girl survive the night and survive the trauma she’s enduring.
 Subconsciously, I think the Scream movies are coded in gay survival.”